 Source: City-Data Crime Statistics

 If you’ve been arrested, questioned, or told that you may be in the future, call the Mark Treyz law office immediately.
-Every case is different, and we can’t promise a specific outcome in yours; but in general, the sooner Mark gets involved, the better the odds are that:
+Every theft case is different, and we can’t promise a specific outcome in yours; but in general, the sooner Mark gets involved, the better the odds are that:

 If your case does go to trial, Mark will use every means at his disposal to show the jury where there are holes in the prosecutor’s case, to cast doubt on the evidence against you, and build a reasonable theory of how the loss occurred, or make the jury aware of extenuating circumstances, creating a “reasonable doubt” that can prevent a conviction.
 His investigative skills and analytic ability, together with his years of experience working within the legal system and defending the accused, give Mark a distinct edge in getting the resolution you need.

 You may qualify for the services of a public defender if your income is low.
 Public defenders are dedicated professionals who truly want to help their clients but putting your case, and your future, in the hands of an overworked public employee with too large a caseload to devote his or her full attention to investigating your case is seldom a good idea.
-The stakes are just too high to take a risk with a Tacoma defense lawyer who is spread too thin.
+The stakes are just too high to take a risk with a criminal defense lawyer who is spread too thin.
 Don’t gamble with your future.
 Call the Tacoma, Pierce County, Washington law office of Mark Treyz without delay, before you speak with the police or answer any questions.

-Your initial consultation with attorney Mark Treyz is free, and we will be happy to work out a flexible payment plan, tailored especially for you, even if you can’t afford to pay a large retainer fee.
+Your initial consultation with crime defense attorney Mark Treyz is free, and we will be happy to work out a flexible payment plan, tailored especially for you, even if you can’t afford to pay a large retainer fee.